-Our monthly Green Drinks event is on Tuesday, July 21st at 6:00 pm at Club Helsinki in Hudson, NY.
-Please note the later start time of 6:00 pm.
-This event is a great opportunity to connect and network with conservation-minded people in a fun informal setting.
+Our monthly Green Drinks event is on Tuesday, October 20th at 6:00 pm at Club Helsinki in Hudson, NY.
+This event is a great opportunity to meet and network with conservation-minded people in Columbia County.
 Please, contact CLC’s Heidi Bock with questions.

 As always – Green Drinks is on the 3rd Tuesday of each month, with a different guest speaker every time.
 Same time, same place, different speaker – all waiting for you!

 PLEASE NOTE DATE AND TIME CHANGE.
 Join us for a family friendly walk with environmental educator Justin Wexler to explore the world of mushrooms at Schor Conservation Area: their role in the soil, their role in nutrient recycling, and their relationship with plants.
 Foraging for mushrooms at our Conservation Areas is not permitted, but we will learn how to identify edible and poisonous mushrooms along the trail.

 The workshop will focus on evaluating farmland to determine which type of farming is best suited for your property.
 There will be a series of short presentations that provide an introduction to farmland leasing and highlight the importance and benefits of farming your land followed by a panel of local farmers covering a wide range of farm types to give participants an idea of potential operations for their site.
 The workshop will conclude with a Q & A and a chance for participants to network.
 While this workshop is primarily designed to help landowners develop plans for their land, farmers are encouraged to attend to learn about different operations and to network with landowners and/or other farmers.